Manav5703/VocalCalc/README.md

   - Handles error cases such as division by zero and invalid commands.
 - Voice recognition using Python’s `SpeechRecognition` library.
 - Provides audio feedback using the `pyttsx3` library.
-- Simple graphical user interface built with `Tkinter`.
+- Simple graphical user interface built with `PyQt5`.

 ## Example Commands
 - "What is 5 plus 3?"